Horizon Travel & Tourism - Salalah Camping Tour

 Overview

-The tour then takes you to Nizwa, Al Hamra, and Jebel Shams, where you can witness the stunning views of the mountains and traditional mud houses.
+The tour of Oman then takes you to Nizwa, Al Hamra, and Jebel Shams, where you can witness the stunning views of the mountains and traditional mud houses.
 From there, you will travel to the Empty Quarter, one of the largest sand deserts in the world.

 After exploring the desert, you will make your way to Salalah, the coastal town famous for its souqs and Frankincense Museum.
 You will then travel to Shuwaymiyah, Qahal, and Al Khaluf, where you can experience the traditional Omani way of life.

-The tour will end with visits to the Wahiba Sands desert, Bimmah Sinkhole, and Wadi Shab before relaxing at Finns Beach.
+The tour of Oman will end with visits to the Wahiba Sands desert, Bimmah Sinkhole, and Wadi Shab before relaxing at Finns Beach.
 You will stay in camps set up in most of the places, offering you an immersive experience of Omani culture.

 Overall, this 14-day Oman tour itinerary is an ideal choice for those seeking adventure, cultural experiences, and stunning natural beauty.